Cyberking99/Predicta/contracts/MULTI_TOKEN_GUIDE.md

 - Markets created without specifying a token use the default `bettingToken`
 - No changes required to existing frontend/backend integrations

+### Compilation Requirements
+- The contract requires compilation with `via_ir = true` in foundry.toml due to complexity
+- This is already configured in the project's foundry.toml file
+- Compilation may take longer (~45 seconds) but produces optimized bytecode

 ## Usage Example

 ```solidity